From veterans to rookies, officers killed in the line of duty add to a grim tally

 OFFICER BRIAN MOORE

-Moore was sitting in an unmarked police vehicle in Queens in May, along with his partner, when they saw a passerby adjusting something in his waistband, authorities said.
+Moore was sitting in an unmarked police vehicle in Queens on May 2, along with his partner, when they saw a passerby adjusting something in his waistband, authorities said.
 He pulled up behind the man to ask about it.
 The suspect allegedly pulled a gun from his waistband and opened fire on both officers.
-Moore, 25, died at the hospital a few days later.
-His partner, Erik Jansen, survived.

 POLICE OFFICER RANDOLPH HOLDER